-To ensure that our executive compensation is competitive, the Committee engaged Compensia to provide updated information to assist in determining the 2009 total compensation program for its executive officers.
-Compensia provided an analysis with relevant market data and alternatives to consider when making compensation decisions for our executive officers.
-The analysis compared each element of total compensation against a peer group of publicly-traded companies (collectively, the "Compensation Peer Group").
-We believe that the Compensation Peer Group consists of companies against which we compete for recruiting qualified managers and directors and for shareholder investment.
-These companies consist of a combination of primarily technology companies of comparable size based in the San Francisco Bay Area, business services companies, and national rental, leasing and equipment finance companies.
+To ensure that our executive compensation is competitive, the Committee directly engaged Compensia to provide information to assist in determining the total compensation program for its executive officers.

+In December 2008, Compensia provided an analysis with relevant market data and alternatives to consider when making compensation decisions for our non-employee directors and executive officers.
+The analysis compared each element of total compensation against a peer group of publicly-traded companies.
+The Committee used this peer group in 2009 and 2010 for purposes of assessing our total compensation program.
+Accordingly, we refer to this peer group collectively as the "2010 Compensation Peer Group."
+We believe that the 2010 Compensation Peer Group consisted of companies against which we competed for recruiting qualified managers and directors and for shareholder investment.
+These companies consisted of a combination of primarily technology companies of comparable size based in the San Francisco Bay Area, business services companies, and national rental, leasing and equipment finance companies.

-The companies comprising the 2009 Compensation Peer Group were:
+The companies comprising the 2010 Compensation Peer Group were: